Altered dominant 7th chords

 Two-Five-One in minor

-In a 2-5-1 in minor you even must use altered tensions.
-Since the 5th scale degree of minor is equal to the 3rd degree of major, b9 and b13 feel natural, because they are tones that belong to the scale.
+In a minor 2-5-1 progression, you typically use altered tensions.
+Since the 5th scale degree in a minor key corresponds to the 3rd degree in its relative major, b9 and b13 are diatonic to the scale context and therefore sound natural.

-Does the V7 chord not resolve from V to I by a 5th, you can add a #11 and/or the natural tensions 9 an 13 to the dominant chord. you can see thet the #11 has kind of an exceptional position and also (or rather) occurs when not in general altered tensions are used.
+If the V7 does not resolve from V to I by a 5th, you can add #11 and/or the natural tensions 9 and 13 to the dominant chord.
+The #11 has a special status and often appears even when other tensions are not altered.

 IIm7 → bII7 → Imaj7